kinnay/NintendoClients/docs/index.md

 	* `e0d67c509fb203858ebcb2fe3f88c2aa.baas.nintendo.com`

 ## Contributing
 If you would like to contribute code or knowledge in any way, feel free to open a pull request or issue on [github](https://github.com/Kinnay/NintendoClients).
-If you open a pull request, please try to follow the current code style as much as possible.
+If you open a pull request, please try to follow the current code style as much as possible:

-Some important points:

 * Use tabs for indentation, and spaces for alignment.
 * Use double quotes for strings, unless the string contains a double quote itself.
 In that case, using single quotes is ok.